philipd/r-n-r/draft.md

  Appending | 0.2 ms | 0.4 ms
  Prepending | 2911.2 ms | 0.4 ms

  *Here* is a clear use case for linked lists in JavaScript.
-If we need to do lots of append and prepend operations, a linked list is the obvious choice.
+If we need to do lots of append and prepend operations, a doubly-linked list is the obvious choice.

 ## Conclusions